confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 DESCRIBE FUNCTION rolling_sum;
 ```

-Which should output the following:
+It should output the following:

 ```
 Name        : ROLLING_SUM